lmkoo/BNM-UnityGUITemplate/README.md

 Old leaked SPM Gui remade by Ossuary, Mr.E, and JaeAPK.
 [Credits](https://kawaiiclique.vercel.app/Project/CPPMenuHook)

 # How to add files
-Put all of these files in your Include folder and add ModGUI.cpp & GUISettings.cpp to your CMakeLists.
+Put all of these files in your Include folder and add Include/GUI/ModGUI.cpp & Include/GUI/GUISettings.cpp to your CMakeLists.

 # Usage for hooks
 ```cpp